 Date published: 24 May 2022 by Digital Team

-A volunteer for Rainbow Trust Children’s Charity is calling on more volunteers to come forward and help support families with a seriously ill child to mark Volunteers Week which runs from 1-7 June.
+A volunteer duo are calling on more volunteers to come forward and help Rainbow Trust Children’s Charity support families with a seriously ill child, to mark Volunteers Week from 1-7 June 2022.

 Rainbow Trust supports families who have a child with a life-threatening or terminal illness.
 When a child has a serious illness, family life is turned upside down and time becomes more precious than ever.
 Rainbow Trust pairs each family with an expert Family Support Worker who enables them to make the most of time together, giving them practical and emotional support, whenever they need it, for as long as is needed.
 The COVID-19 pandemic piled further unimaginable pressure onto these parents and children, and the charity’s Family Support Workers continue to provide a lifeline to them.